 What is the difference between an ICF member and an ICF credentialed coach?

-To become a member, I had to validate that I am registered in an accredited coach training program (Erickson International – Erickson Certified Professional Coach Diploma) and pay an annual fee.
-My 2022 goal is to complete a coaching credential.
+To become a member, I had to validate that I completed an accredited coach training program (Erickson International – Solution-Focused Coach Diploma Program) and pay an annual fee.

 To become a credentialed coach with the ICF, one must complete a certain number of training hours, plus complete a certain number of hours of coaching, as well as have a certain number of sessions observed by a coach at a higher credential.
 More information is available on their website here: https://coachingfederation.org/credentials-and-standards